Bootable Media: A Government Telework Solution

 A High-Security, Tightly Focused Solution

 Our Program Office designed Bootable Media for maximum security, focusing specifically on providing temporary remote access only.
-Bootable Media connects to Juniper or Cisco VPN infrastructure, authenticated by the user's CAC (or login/password), to your network.
-Users view their server-side desktop using Citrix, VMware View, or Microsoft Remote Desktop Protocol.
+Bootable Media connects to multiple VPN infrastructures with a Linux client, authenticated by the user's CAC (or login/password), to your network.
+Users view their server-side desktop using Citrix Workspace App, VMware Horizon View, or Microsoft Remote Desktop Protocol.

 The baseline build is small in size and holds only a tightly-configured Firefox browser, and the remote access tools and clients necessary for enterprise network access.
 It intentionally lacks drivers for hard drives, printers, and most USB items.
 It can be configured to restrict general web browsing.
 Its firewall can be customized to allow only outbound connections to authorized addresses.